ljpengelen/markdown-to-pdf/examples/cv.md

 Luc created a proof-of-concept iOS app that can be used to control a wall mount for a TV.
 The mobile device communicates with the wall mount via Bluetooth.

-Swift, Core Bluetooth, and Cocoa Touch
+Swift, Core Bluetooth, and Cocoa Touch.
 {: .technologies}

 #### Yelder - September 2015